panzhiwei1997/panzhiwei1997.github.io/_pages/cv.md

 Education
 ======
-* 2025 (expected): Ph.D in Department of Astronomy, Peking University, China
+* 2025 (expected): Ph.D. in Department of Astronomy, Peking University, China
 * 2019: B.S. in Department of Astronomy, Peking University, China